Leszek1Matuszczyk/Arduino_NANO_Ble_Object_recognition/README.md

 1.12" Seeed OLED Display: Our choice of a Seeed OLED display, with a 1.12" screen, allows for clear and user-friendly presentation of the object recognition results.

-Tiny Machine Learning Shield: This shield plays a pivotal role in executing machine learning models on the Arduino Nano 33 BLE Sense, making it possible for our object recognition AI to operate efficiently.
+Tiny Machine Learning Shield: Offers a Convenient Pinout for Cameras and Displays, Significantly Superior to a Breadboard Setup.

 I invite you to visit my LinkedIn post (linked here https://www.linkedin.com/feed/update/urn:li:activity:7106010500806680577/ ) to delve deeper into the details of this project and learn about the exciting implications of this object recognition AI prototype.
 Your feedback and engagement are greatly